cavebatsofware/vpn-sftp/README.md

 - Privacy and control: traffic terminates on infrastructure you manage—not a third-party provider.
 - Security: tight security groups, audited IAM, and known images; no shared multi-tenant VPN surface.
 - Cost and scale: about $15 USD/month at time of writing for two t4g.micro instances (region-dependent), excluding S3 storage and transfer.
 Connections are effectively unlimited until the instance tops out.
-- Flexibility: full control over authentication, routing, and service composition (SFTPGo, OpenVPN, monitoring).
+- Flexibility: full control over authentication, routing, and service composition (SFTPGo, WireGuard, monitoring).